 1. Explain the importance of reproduction in organisms.
-2. Describe the the process of fertilization in human beings.
-3. Choose the most appropriate answer: (a) Internal fertilization occurs (i) in female body. (ii) outside female body. (iii) in male body. (iv) outside male body. (b) A tadpole develops into an adult frog by the process of , (i) fertilization. (ii) metamorphosis. (iii) embedding. (iv) bu (c) The number of nuclei present in a zygote is (i) none. (ii) one. (iii) two. (iv) four.
-4. 1.
-Indicate whether the following statements are True (T) or False (F): (a) Oviparous animals give birth to young ones. () (b) Each sperm is a single cell. () (c) External fertilization takes place in frog. () (d) A new human individual develops from a cell called gamete. () (e) Egg laid after fertilization is made up of a single cell. () (f) Amoeba reproduces by budding. () (g) Fertilization is necessary even in asexual reproduction. () (h) Binary fission is a method of asexual reproduction. () (i) A zygote is formed as a result of fertilization. () (j) An embryo is made up of a single cell. () 5.
-Giv e two difference between a zygote and a foetus.
-6. Define a sexual reproduction.
-Describe two methods of a sexual reproduction in animals. $ \\$ 7.
-In which female reproductive organ does the embryo get embedded?
+2. Desc Describe the process of fertilisation in human beings.
+3. c.
+Choose the most appropriate answer. (a) Internal fertilisation occurs (i) in female body. (ii) outside female body. (iii) in male body. (iv) outside male body. (b) b) A tadpole develops into an adult frog by the process of (i) fertilisation (ii) metamorphosis (iii) embedding (iv) bud ldir ng (c) The number of nuclei present in a zygote is (i) none (ii) one (iii) two (iv) four 4.
+Indi cate whether the following statements are True (T) or False (F). (a) Oviparous animals give birth to young ones. ( ) (b) Each sperm is a single cell. ( ) (c) External fertilisation takes place in frog. ( ) (d) A new human individual develops from a cell called gamete. ( ) (e) Egg laid after fertilisation is made up of a single cell. ( ) (f) Amoeba reproduces by budding. ( ) (g) Fertilisation is necessary even in asexual reproduction. ( ) (h) Binary fission is a method of asexual reproduction. ( ) (i) A zygote is formed as a result of fertilisation. ( ) (j) An embryo is made up of a single cell. ( ) 5.
+Give two differences between a zygote and a foetus.
+6. Define asexual reproduction.
+Describe two methods of asexual reproduction in animals.
+7. In which female reproductive organ does the embryo get embedded?
 8. What is metamorphosis?
 Give examples.
-9. Differentiate between internal fertilization and external fertilization.
+9. Differentiate between internal fertilisation and external fertilisation.